 '''

-protocol versions() = [protocol_version()]
+protocol versions() = [protocol version()]

 '''

 TLS protocol versions supported by started clients and servers.
 This option overrides the application environment option protocol_version and dtls_protocol_version.
-If the environment option is not set, it defaults to all versions, except SSL-3.0, supported by the SSL application.
+If the environment option is not set, it defaults to all versions, supported by the SSL application.
 See also ssl(6).